awdtyo/awdtyo/README.md

   </a>
 </p>

-### 👨‍💻 About Me
+### About Me

-- 🔭 I’m currently focused on **bridging the gap between Machine Learning and Cyber Security**.
+- I’m currently focused on **bridging the gap between Deep Learning and Cyber Security**.
-- 🛡️ Developing intelligent systems for **threat detection, malware analysis, and network security**.
+- Developing intelligent systems for **threat detection, malware analysis, and network security**.
-- 🌱 Deepening my expertise in **Deep Learning architectures** using PyTorch and TensorFlow.
+- Deepening my expertise in **Deep Learning architectures** using PyTorch and TensorFlow.
-- 💬 Ask me about **FastAPI, Pandas, Scikit-learn, and Linux automation**.
+- Ask me about **Pentesting, Linux, PyTorch and Deep Learning**.
-- ⚡ Fun fact: I prefer the **Bash terminal** over any GUI.

 ---